 Learn more about the small business PPP at the U.S. Small Business Administration (SBA) where the following updated guidance on the PPP can be found:

 - Joint Statement by Secretary Steven T. Mnuchin and Administrator Jovita Carranza on the Review Procedure for Paycheck Protection Program Loans

 Additional information can be found at the U.S. Senate Committee on Small Business & Entrepreneurship.

 For midsized business, the McDonald Hopkins’ blog provides additional insights and resources.

 - Visit the U.S. Chamber of Commerce to learn about the FFCRA which includes new paid sick leave, paid FMLA, tax credits, and unemployment insurance information.

 - Please check government websites in your area related to their COVID-19 response and potential additional assistance for businesses.

 State and local government programs

-This article was published on April 9, 2020.
+This article was updated on July 6, 2020.
 Get more expert tips for building and managing your painting business in the PPC digital edition archives.